 In the residence halls, students in each pair (suite) of rooms share a private bath.
-Each student room has wired and wireless Internet access.
+Each student room has cable television capability and wired and wireless Internet access.
 All rooms are furnished with desks, beds, mattresses, chairs, draperies or blinds, a chest of drawers and mirror.
 However, residents may bring additional items to make their rooms more home-like.
 Residents have ready and free access to washers and dryers.
 Mail is delivered regularly to the main desk at each residence hall.
 Lounge areas and recreation facilities are open to all residents.
 Residence hall study areas provide a quiet place for reading and study.

 The university tries to honor student preferences in housing assignments.
 Room changes will be permitted beginning on designated dates during the first part of each semester.
 Housing agreements for students who do not check in are canceled after 5 p.m. on the first day of classes, unless students have made arrangements to arrive late.

 Unfurnished apartments are available for students who are married, a single parent with children living with him/her full time, a graduate student, or an undergraduate student who is 20 years of age or sophomore status or above.
 A university apartment application along with a $100 deposit ($75 is refundable) is required to be placed on the waiting list and all apartments are assigned off of the waiting lists.
 University apartment agreements are for the academic year.
 To reside in an apartment over the summer, a student must either be enrolled for summer classes or pre-enrolled for the subsequent fall semester.
-The rental rate for the unfurnished apartments includes water, sewer, trash, and Internet (including wireless).
+The rental rate for the unfurnished apartments includes water, sewer, trash, Internet (including wireless), and expanded basic cable.
 Students are responsible for gas and electric service.